-Final Fight when mentioned is generally taken as the first game whereas Streets of Rage is seen more as a collective series so as this debate could span a time frame which would see Connor MacLeod grow a bit grey and creaky it's best to stick to some brief points focusing on the more famous titles of each, mainly the Final Fight arcade game vs the first two Streets Of Rage games but we'll comment on the other entries in the series later on.
+Final Fight when mentioned is generally taken as the first game whereas Streets of Rage is seen more as a collective series, so as this debate could span a time frame which would see Connor MacLeod grow a bit grey and creaky, it's best to stick to some brief points focusing on the more famous titles of each - mainly the Final Fight arcade game vs the first two Streets Of Rage games.
+We will however comment on the other entries in the series later on.

 Before Capcom's game there had only really been Double Dragon 1 & 2, Shadow Warriors, Renegade and the Irem games.
-Various clones popped up here and there but nothing really of note and most of those games featured separate punch and kick buttons.
-Final Fight was the first to almost completely redefine the formula and introduced a specific one button mash attack combination along with the now famous yellow on red lifebar theme and panic move, all of which were absolute staples of future scrollers in the 90's and beyond.
-Other features like interchangeable weapons and food items were introduced and while breakable objects were first shown in Shadow Warriors the feature of the player being able to smash them with their bare hands instead of having to lob a bad guy into them was a new one.
+Various clones popped up here and there but nothing really of note, and most of those games featured separate punch and kick buttons.
+Final Fight was the first to almost completely redefine the formula and introduced a specific one button mash attack combination along with the now famous yellow on red lifebar theme and special move (also known as a panic move).
+All of which were absolute staples of future scrollers in the 90's and beyond.
+Other features like interchangeable weapons and food items were introduced, and while breakable objects were first shown in Shadow Warriors, the feature of the player being able to smash them with their bare hands instead of having to lob a bad guy into them was a new one.

 Now here's a section which is hard to get a grip on.
 Both are fantastic looking but each undoubtedly has it's own unique feel.